kyotovision-public/DRMNet/README.md

 │   │    ...
 ```

-Also, You need download masks for reflectance maps to train ObsNet from [here](https://drive.google.com/drive/folders/1zWkmzOIIwueeUL0ryzK6FU8TtW6g4T6W) and unzip the cached data to `data/nLMVS-Synth_refmap_masks/` by running:
+Also, you need download masks for reflectance maps to train ObsNet from [here](https://drive.google.com/drive/folders/1zWkmzOIIwueeUL0ryzK6FU8TtW6g4T6W) and unzip the cached data to `data/nLMVS-Synth_refmap_masks/` by running:
 ```bash
 unzip <PATH_TO_nLMVS-Synth_refmap_masks.zip> -d ./data/nLMVS-Synth_refmap_masks
 ```

-The training data is made by using following data:
+The training data is made using the following data:
 - HDR Environment maps from [Laval Indoor HDR Dataset](http://vision.gel.ulaval.ca/~jflalonde/publications/projects/deepIndoorLight/index.html) and [Poly Haven](https://polyhaven.com/)
 - 3D mesh models of [Xu et al.](https://cseweb.ucsd.edu/~viscomp/projects/SIG18Relighting/)
 - Normal maps from nLMVS-Synth from [nLMVS-Net](https://github.com/kyotovision-public/nLMVS-Net)

 If you want to train without the above cache, please download HDR Environment maps from the above sites, save them to `./data/LavalIndoor+PolyHaven_2k` in OpenEXR format (`.exr`) with a resolution of 2000x1000.
-You can use `scripts/preprocess_envmap.py`.
+You can use `scripts/preprocess_envmap.py` for this.

 Also, please download object shapes from [Xu et al.](https://cseweb.ucsd.edu/~viscomp/projects/SIG18Relighting/) and preprocess them by running:
 ```bash